Mikusch/SourceScramble-Patches/README.md

 ## Usage

-For each patch that you would like to enable, download its relevant `cfg` file from `addons/configs/sourcescramble/` and place it into your server's `addons/configs/sourcescramble/` directory (make this directory if it does not exist).
+For each patch that you would like to enable, download its relevant `cfg` file  from `addons/sourcemod/configs/sourcescramble/` and place it into your server's `addons/sourcemod/configs/sourcescramble/` directory (create this directory if it does  not exist).

-Download the corresponding gamedata file for each patch from `addons/gamedata/` and place it in your server's `addons/gamedata/` directory.
+Download the corresponding gamedata file for each patch from `addons/sourcemod/gamedata/` and place it in your server's `addons/sourcemod/gamedata/` directory.

+For example, if you want to unlock the maximum movement speed, you'd download `addons/sourcemod/configs/sourcescramble/tf2_movement_speed_unlocker.cfg` and `addons/sourcemod/gamedata/tf2.movement_speed_unlocker.txt`.

 To disable a patch, delete the relevant `cfg` file.

-For example, if you want to unlock the maximum movement speed, you'd download `addons/configs/sourcescramble/tf2_movement_speed_unlocker.cfg` and `addons/gamedata/tf2.movement_speed_unlocker.txt`.

 ## What's In The Box?